Relief for Small Business

 If you received a PPP loan, you may be eligible for forgiveness of all or part of the loan amount.
 Loan forgiveness is not automatic.
 You must apply for forgiveness and meet several requirements.

-The SBA has not released final guidance regarding processing of forgiveness applications, and we are not currently able to process applications.
+The SBA has released guidance regarding the processing of forgiveness applications, and we are now able to accept applications.
 We encourage you to learn about the program and begin gathering information to apply.

 - Change the breakdown of 75% - 25% payroll to non-payroll expenses to 60% - 40%.